-Along with rules for holding the guitar, Cool John ignored just about everything folks had to say about genre and style.
-Known for a fiery rendition of the famous Jimi Hendrix Woodstock version of The Star Spangled Banner, Cool John is just as thick with gospel as he is with a raunchy blues.
-“A lot of my people came out of the Gullah tradition with roots in Western Africa, hard work and a hard life on the plantations, and worship in praise houses.”
-Cool John recalls.
-“When I turned five I started gigging in the Pentecostal church of my family.
-You an hear some of that gospel flavor in my playing, a lot of traditional African music mixed with the field and spiritual music.”
+“A lot of my people came out of the Gullah tradition with roots in Western Africa, hard work and a hard life on the plantations, and worship in praise houses,” Cool John recalls.
+“When I turned 5, I started gigging in the Pentecostal church of my family.
+You can hear some of that gospel flavor in my playing, a lot of traditional African music mixed with the field and spiritual music.”